 Newcastle Commemorative Plaque Scheme

-There are over 100 commemorative plaques are located around Newcastle to highlight its historic buildings and structures, and to show the city's connections with eminent figures from the past.
+There are over 100 commemorative plaques located around Newcastle to highlight the historic buildings and structures, alongside to show the city's connections with eminent figures from the past.
 Click here for further information including access to an interactive map to locate these plaques.

 Heritage Open Days